Format Tags

 When defining the parts you should look for sections of your filenames that are common to all the filenames that you want to rename.
 The above example would for example work on all filenames that have a - in the middle.

 When you have defined your parts you can use them as tags in functions.
 For example you can use them to rearrange filenames.
-Here is an example:
+Here is a typical example:

 Notes